MobileNativeFoundation/rules_xcodeproj/design_docs/support_external_swift_packages.md

 ## Possible Solutions

-### Treat the External Dependency as Another Target
+### Solution 1: Treat the External Dependency as Another Target

 In essence, the external dependencies are imported as Xcode targets.